Writing Cannabis License Applications

 Copywriting help with your cannabis application (vs. legal counsel)

 A MarketSmiths client stumbled upon this copywriting specialty in the best way possible: through organic search.
 A client team (thriving cannabis cultivators) learned that our founder has a background in obtaining privileged licenses, as a former lawyer.
-For state X, they subsequently hired our writing team to prepare and write dispensary, cultivation, and infusion applications to be submitted for multiple regions.
+For a midwestern state, they subsequently hired our writing team to prepare and write dispensary, cultivation, and infusion applications to be submitted for multiple regions.
 (In the interests of client confidentiality, we are deliberately obscuring their identity and omitting the name of the state.)

 Together, we huddled on strategies and tactics: What was the best route to take for each kind of application?
 Which sections should be emphasized?
 What questions should we ask the licensing agency during the defined “questions” period?
 What should they name the new business?
 Who were our resources for discovering operational details?